 The tiny state of Rhode Island sports a 400-mile-long coastline that’s disproportionate to its size; the state is only 37 miles wide and 48 miles long.
 Nicknamed the Ocean State, Rhode Island has a rich history as a New England seaside playground.
 Home to high-end summer vacation homes, woodlands and ponds, and miles of gorgeous beaches, Rhode Island is a little state that packs a big punch.

 Rhode Island hasn’t traditionally been considered a hiking destination because its terrain is generally flat.
-The state boasts the lowest highest elevation in the country at 812 feet.
+The state boasts one of the lowest peak elevations in the country at 812 feet.
 As you can imagine, hiking in Rhode Island is not extremely strenuous, but the breathtaking ocean views more than make up for the lack of elevation.

 With its many easy and moderate trails, Rhode Island’s gorgeous landscape is ideally suited to peaceful, zen-like ambles where you’ll undoubtedly find solace in the beauty of nature.